-Revenue Service Go to www.irs.gov/FormW9 for instructions and the lates st information. send to the INS.
+Revenue Service Go to www.irs.gov/FormW9 for instructions and the lates st information. senu to the ins.
 1 Name (as shown on your income tax return).
-Name is required on this line; do not leave this line blank. · 2 Business name/d isregarded entity name, if different from above page 3 3 Check appropriat following seven b e box for federal tax classification of the person whose name is entered on line 1.
-Che oxes. eck only one of the 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): or type. ructions on Individual/sole single-membe L Trust/estate Exempt payee code (if any) Inst Note: Check t LLC if the LLC another LLC tl he appropriate box in the line above for the tax classification of the single-member ov is classified as a single-member LLC that is disregarded from the owner unless the o hat is not disregarded from the owner for U.S. federal tax purposes.
-Otherwise, a sing vner.
-Do not check owner of the LLC is le-member LLC that Exemption from FATCA reporting code (if any) P Specific Other (see ins , (Applies to accounts maintained outside the U.S.) See S street, and apt. or suite no.) See instructions.
-Requester s name a and address (optional) 6 City, state, and Z 7 List account num per(s) here (optional)
+Name is required on this line; do not leave this line blank.
+2 Business name/d isregarded entity name, if different from above page 3 3 Check appropriat following seven b e box for federal tax classification of the person whose name is entered on line 1.
+Che oxes. eck only one of the certain ent ions (codes apply only to ities, not individuals; see s on page 3): type. ctions on Individual/sole single-membe ruc Trust/estate Exempt pa yee code (if any) rint or Instru Note: Check t LLC if the LLC another LLC t v company.
+Enter the tax classification (C=C corporation, S=S corporation, P=Partners he appropriate box in the line above for the tax classification of the single-member ow is classified as a single-member LLC that is disregarded from the owner unless the o hat is not disregarded from the owner for U.S. federal tax purposes.
+Otherwise, a sing from the owner should check the appropriate box for the tax classification of its owner. vner.
+Do not check owner of the LLC is le-member LLC that Exemption code (if an from FATCA reporting y) P Specific Other (see ins (Applies to acc ounts maintained outside the U.S.) See Sp 5 Address (number street, and apt. or suite no.) See instructions.
+Requester's name a nd address (optional) 6 City, state, and Z P code 7 List account num per(s) here (optional)

 Part I Taxpayer Identification Number (TIN) Enter your TIN in the appropriate box.
 The TIN provided must match the name given on line 1 to avoid backup withholding.
 For individuals, this is generally your social security number (SSN).
 However, for a resident alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
 For other entities, it is your employer identification number (EIN).
-If you do not have a number, see How to get a TIN , later.
+If you do not have a number, see How to get a Social security number TIN , later.
 Note: If the account is in more than one name, see the instructions for line 1.
 Also see What Name and Or Employer identification number Number To Give the Requester for guidelines on whose number to enter.
 Part II Certification